michielgerritsen/shorty/readme.md

 ### Roadmap/Whislist

 - tests - tests - tests.
-- Better execution of commands: Laravel's artisan isn't executable in a typical installation.
 - Default configuration for software like Laravel/Symfony/Magento/etc.
 - Add your own suggestion by opening an issue or sending a pull request.